Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Experiments

-In Fig.~\ref{3tufig}, we report the average attack success rates on ten models.
-The success rates increase very quickly at first and then keep stable after $4\times 4$ tile-scheme.
+In Fig.~\ref{3tufig}, we report average attack success rates on ten models.
+The success rates increase very quickly at first and then keep stable after $4\!\times\!4$ tile-scheme.
+This result demonstrates that attack ability of training-free perturbations can benefit from \textbf{repeating} property.
 If we continue to increase tile-size, attack success rates may go down.
-The main reason might be that distortion caused by the resizing operation.
-It indirectly blurs resultant tiled adversarial patches, thus reducing available HFC.
-Compared to the other two geometric patterns, we find that circle patches always perform the best.
-For example, success rate is up to \textbf{88.67\%} when tile-size is $6\times 6$.
-This result demonstrates that attack ability of training-free perturbations can benefit from \textbf{repeating} property.
+The main reason might be that distortion caused by the resizing operation---It indirectly blurs tiled adversarial patches, thus reducing available HFC.